Marcolux/Recipe/README.md

 -add the feature of add recipe by just typing them in a form -Create a weekly meal plan
 -Create a grocery list based on the weekly plan

+### Completion Timeline:

+- By the end of Monday I will have the backend completed with the  tables and routes functions,

+- Then Moving on the Frontend I will start on the user authentication first, then going with the app flow:

+- Add the functions to search for the recipes and the components related to them

+- Adding the functions to add recipes, add categories, create the associations between the two,

 ### Links